hnrt/timeless/README.md

 Open a terminal emulator.

-Set environment variable JDK_HOME to a path to Java Platform, Standard Edition 8 Development Kit（JDK 8）directory.
+Set `JDK_HOME` environment variable to a path to Java Platform, Standard Edition 8 Development Kit（JDK 8）directory.

 Change the current directory to TimeMachineLinux in this project.